|

 Leopold Stokowski - Philadelphia Orchestra Recordings of 1936

-1936 was a productive recording year for Stokowski and the Philadelphia Orchestra.
-Remarkably, these recordings were accomplished in a surprisingly few recording sessions: only three days.
-All the recordings in the first half of 1926 were recorded on Wednesday, January 15, 1936.
-These consisted of the Wagner Meistersinger Prelude to Act 1, Bach's 'Air on the G-String', and Bourée from the English Suite 2 in Stokowski transcriptions, Panis Angelicus by Franck, the Prelude to Act 3 of Tannhäuser, a re-recording of Saint-Saëns 'Danse macabre', Valse Triste by Sibelius, and a re-recording of the Brahms Symphony no 1.
-Whew, all this in one day of recording !
-Not surprisingly, nearly all of these sides were done in one take, except for the Brahms Symphony.
+1936 Recordings of Leopold Stokowski and the Philadelphia Orchestra1936 was a productive recording year for Stokowski and the Philadelphia Orchestra.
+Remarkably, these 1936 recordings were accomplished in a surprisingly few recording sessions, concentrated in only three days.
+All the recordings in the first half of 1936 were recorded on Wednesday, 15 January 1936.
+They consisted of the Wagner Meistersinger: Prelude to Act 1, Bach's "Air on the G-String", and Bourée from the English Suite no 2, both in Stokowski transcriptions, Panis Angelicus by Franck as transcribed by Stokowski, the Prelude to Act 3 of Tannhäuser, a re-recording of the Saint-Saëns "Danse macabre", Valse Triste by Sibelius, and a re-recording of the Brahms Symphony no 1.
+Whew ! --- all this in one day of recording, a tribute to the abilities of this great recording team: Leopold Stokowski and the Philadelphia Orchestra.
+Not surprisingly given the time limits, nearly all of these sides were done in one take, except for the Brahms Symphony.

 Prior to the January 15, 1936 recording session Stokowski had conducted the Philadelphia Orchestra Concerts from the beginning of the season in October, 1935, and during the first two weeks of 1936, just prior to the January 15, 1936 recording session.
 He then took his accustomed winter break until April.
-Then, in April and May, 1936, Stokowski took the Philadelphia Orchestra on a national tour across the United States (with a stop in Toronto).
+Returning, in April and May, 1936, Stokowski took the Philadelphia Orchestra on a national tour across the United States (with a stop in Toronto).

 1936 - The National Tour of Stokowski and the Philadelphia Orchestra

-However, Stokowski did receive one of the agreements which he had been seeking for at least a decade.&nbp; The Orchestra Association Board agreed to a transcontinental tour by the Philadelphia Orchestra.
+Stokowski did achieve one of the objectives which he had been seeking for at least a decade.
+The Orchestra Association Board agreed to a transcontinental tour by the Philadelphia Orchestra.
 This would be financed by RCA Victor records, and would include 33 concerts in 27 cities over 35 days.

-January, 1936 Wagner Meistersinger - Act 1 Prelude
+January, 1936 Wagner: Meistersinger - Act 1 Prelude

 Click here to listen to (download) the 1936 recording of the Meistersinger Act 1 Prelude